 Marko is very passionate about electronic music and plays 5 string MIDI synth bass controllers, Korg Kronos 88X workstation, Access Virus TI2 and Moog Taurus III bass synth in electronic music projects in NYC.
 He has worked and recorded in NYC based recording studios, including Kraftwerk/Depeche Mode producer / DJ Francois Kevorkian’s Axis.
 Latest band he has been playing synth bass in 2010-2012 is Varick.

 - My Parsons MFADT students graduated, among one of the best thesis exhibitions during my teaching at Parsons.
-The MFADT thesis exhibition site for the entire MFADT class of 2013 is HERE.
-My students thesis projects are HERE.
+The MFADT thesis exhibition site, my students thesis projects are here.

 - We setup an amazing installation at Eyebeam, by great Finnish video artist Lauri Astala, “On Dissappearance“, as well as Video Dumbo exhibition, curated by Caspar Stracke and Gabriela Monroy